Blennerhassett of Co.Kerry

 especially before 1700.

-I normalise the surname spelling throughout to "Blennerhassett".
+I normalise the surname spelling in most places to "Blennerhassett".

 Blennerhasset village, Cumberland